Luigi Colani: 1950s

-By 1953, he was living in California where he was Head of New Materials project group at McDonnell Douglas in California.
+By 1953, he was living in California where he was Head of New Materials project group at McDonnell Douglas.

 Moving to auto design, in 1954, he received the Golden Rose international prize for creation and design, in Geneva, Switzerland, for special Fiat bodywork; he would be the originator of many Fiat designs in the coming years.
 A constant innovator, by 1958 he was also interested in sailing vessels.
 His catamaran design was a racing success in Hawaii.

 Returning to cars, in 1963 he introduced the world's first plastic monocoque sports car, based on the BMW 700, and in 1960 the world's first kit car in series, the Colani GT, which sold 1,700 copies.
 In 1966 he showed his sports coupe design at the IAA in Frankfurt.

 1960s

 By the 1960s, his design range had also expanded to include household objects and furniture, beginning in 1963 with his elephant piggy bank, and in 1965 he gained worldwide success with furniture designs for Asko, Fritz-Hansen (Körperform chairs), Cor, and Kusch+Co.
 He also rebodied an Abarth Alfa Romeo design, based on two wrecked Abarth 1000 GT Coupés in the early 1960s.

-In 1968, for Thai Airlines, he developed a two piece plastic cutlery set which the Museum of Design, Zürich, added to its collection.
+In 1968, for Thai Airlines, he developed a two-piece plastic cutlery set which the Museum of Design, Zürich, added to its collection.

 1970s

 He had developed a sufficient reputation and income by 1970 to establish a studio with a major design team at Harkotten Castle near Sassenberg, Germany.
 The studio was an enormous success, with work and exhibitions worldwide for many major companies.
 Meanwhile, he continued with his innovations in car design, including his 1972 design of the Eifelland Formula One car.

 This period saw him making his first forays into the Japanese market, when he obtained contracts from Japanese companies for the first time.
 In 1973, he made his first study trip to the Far East, during which Japanese buyers recognized Colani's potential.
 He received invitations by five companies to establish a Colani Design Center Japan.

 About this time, the "Drop" teapot he designed for Rosenthal, a world leader in porcelain, was acquired for inclusion in the Cooper-Hewitt Museum in New York.
 In 1999, Rosenthal promoted a special edition of his now-famous design.

+In 1974, Colani designed the tea service "Zen" for Melitta.
+It has been manufactured by the Melitta-owned porcelain manufacturer Friesland Porzellan since 1981.

 Not all of his designs were successes.
-For example, he created an unsuccessful design for an Olympic row boat.
+For example, he created an unsuccessful design for an Olympic rowboat.
 About this time, in the early 1970s he developed his first streamlined truck design, which he said, "was a direct response to the world oil crisis yet nobody noticed my design.
-They didn’t get the message."
+They didn't get the message."
 He would revisit streamlined trucks later in the decade to more fanfare.